-Besides, observing the surrounding environment of your building is really important.
+Surroundings: Observing the surrounding environment (high-rise building) of your building is essential.

-You need a little bit research about the sunlight exposure and wind flow over the roof, in order to take necessary steps to prepare the garden design.
+Wind Exposure: Consider the wind flow over the roof to take the necessary steps to prepare the garden design.

-You must consider the water supply sources and drainage system for garden on the roof.
+Watering and Drainage System: You must consider the water supply sources and drainage system for the garden on the roof.

 - Container gardening